motleystate/dabeplech/docs/contribution_guide/environment.rst

 .. code-block:: bash

-    python3 -m venv bioapi_env
+    python3 -m venv dabeplech_env
-    source ./bioapi_env/bin/activate
+    source ./dabeplech_env/bin/activate

-This creates a directory ``./bioapi_env/`` with the Python binaries you used.
+This creates a directory ``./dabeplech_env/`` with the Python binaries you used.
 You can now use the independant environment to install the project and packages.

 ..
 Note::